joashgobin/cs/content/agile/chapter_1_the_agile_approach/18_designing_kanban_boards.md

 the outline colour of the panels of digital boards can be used to show dependencies; the simplest way is to place the sections from top to bottom according to importance (e.g. writing a lab manual for a science lab should be above conducting the lab with your students)
 6. dependencies between tasks - within each requirement (section of the board) we can place the more important tasks (cards) first
-7. errors/delays - we place an error section on the board for tasks where the errors are encountered for example if it is discovered that the teammate assigned to a task lacks the knowledge to complete it or where the task might have to be divided into smaller subtasks for completion by other teammates
+7. errors/delays - we place an error section on the board for tasks where errors are encountered for example if it is discovered that the teammate assigned to a task lacks the knowledge to complete it or where the task might have to be divided into smaller subtasks for completion by other teammates
 8. dependencies with third parties - we use a special color for tasks that depend on personnel and processes outside of our team; the facilitator works to resolve these external dependencies and unblock the work
 9. estimated time for each task - we write the time expected to complete a task on its card
 10. time incurred in a task - after a task is complete we write the time taken to complete the task on the card
-11. multiple projects -
+11. multiple projects - it is possible to put work from multiple projects on the same kanban board; the idea is to have all the work that the team is supposed to complete for the week on a single kanban board for easy visualization; the limitation here happens if the projects have many requirements and thus tasks required (this can make the kanban board very big and thus harder to read)
+12. incidents - these can be assigned as tasks on the kanban thus having time allotted to fixing them

+A good kanban board allows us to complete work at a smooth pace without the need for a project manager as the work team can organize the work by themselves.